Freeha-S/DataAnalysis-Project/README.md

 # Background Information <a name="background"></a>
 In one restaurant, a food server recorded this data on all customers they served during an interval of two and a half months in early 1990.
 The restaurant, located in a suburban shopping mall, was part of a national chain and served a varied menu.
 In observance of local law, the restaurant offered to seat in a non-smoking section to patrons who requested it.
 Each record includes a day and time. sex column contain the sex of person paying for the meal source:https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset

-This dataset contain 244 rows and 7 columns of data columns are the variables and rows are the number of observations.
+This dataset contain 244 rows and 7 columns of data, columns are the variables and rows are the number of observations.

 __columns__
  - total_bill
  - tip